 Morro Data’s Cache & Sync technology effectively solves these problems by synchronizing the files from multiple locations in real-time.
 This enables users to access their data from any location without the need for VPN or third-party sync software.
 Users from every location simply access their files as if they were on a single server.
 And it’s not a bandwidth hog either.
 The full files are stored in the cloud, and only the metadata is sent to every location.
 This enables every file to be seen by everybody, but they only download what they actually need.
 And Morro Data supports application-level file locking across sites to avoid version control issues.
 Visit here to learn more.

-Last year, more companies shifted to long-term work from home and revealed related policy for anywhere operations (read an article from flexjobs.com).
+An increasing number of companies shifted to long-term work from home and revealed related policy for anywhere operations (read an article from flexjobs.com).
 Businesses need to empower teams to work collaboratively during and after the pandemic.
 CacheDrive can be deployed on-prem, in cloud, and even at home.
 With CacheDrive at home, employees can build in-house offices and boost remote work productivity.